jerryhgladinet/docs/deploy/source/chapter08.rst

 ..
 Note::

-  If this is the first time you are installing CentreStack, this is the recommended setup because it is the easiest to setup and only takes 15-30 minutes on a clean machine.
+  If this is the first time you are installing |prodname|, this is the recommended setup because it is the easiest to setup and only takes 15-30 minutes on a clean machine.
 The installer will take care of all the installation without other manual steps.

 .. image:: _static/image003.png

-In the latest CentreStack installer, the installer is capable of doing the all-in-one installation without asking you to setup database separately.
+In the latest |prodname| installer, the installer is capable of doing the all-in-one installation without asking you to setup database separately.

 Single-Server Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^